flowingones/cargo/src/README.md

 ## Contact

-Feel free submit issues or reach out to me for any suggestions at
+Feel free submit issues here on GitHub or reach out to me for any feedback at
 <daniel.steuri@flowingones.ch>